businessabstraction/dacemo/audit2.md

 * Develop user-friendly, presentable Data Centric Modelling graphs.
 * A domain in which the information gathered by the modeller is traditionally explained to the end user in subsets (or not at all) is now clearly understandable to an untrained user.
 * With graphs that integrate Business and Technical knowledge, the Business/IT misalignment in traditional enterprise is narrowed.

-### VALUE DELIVERT SO FAR (31/3/2019)
-* A local server that can manage data.
-* A responsive websites that can show the query data from the stardog.

 ## DECISION MAKING PROCESS